nickbrandt/GitLab/doc/user/packages/go_proxy/index.md

 `<username>` and `<token>` should be your username and the personal access token, respectively.

-#### Disable Checksum Database
+#### Disable checksum database queries

-By default, Go will query `sum.golang.org` for module checksums.
-This will not work modules that are not public. `GONOSUMDB` can be used to disable downloading checksums for specific URLs.
-This can be permanently set with `go env -w GONOSUMDB=<scope>`.

-- `GONOSUMDB=gitlab.com/my/project` will disable checksum downloads for `gitlab.com/my/project`
-- `GONOSUMDB=gitlab.com/namespace` will disable checksum downloads for all projects under `gitlab.com/namespace`
-- `GONOSUMDB=gitlab.com` will disable checksum downloads for *all* modules on GitLab.com
-- `GOSUMDB=off` or `GONOSUMDB=*` will *completely* disable the checksum database for all modules and packages.
+Go can be configured to query a checksum database for module checksums.
+Go 1.13 and later query `sum.golang.org` by default.
+This fails for modules that are not public and thus not accessible to `sum.golang.org`.
+To resolve this issue, set `GONOSUMDB` to a comma-separated list of projects or namespaces for which Go should not query the checksum database.
+For example, `go env -w GONOSUMDB=gitlab.com/my/project` persistently configures Go to skip checksum queries for the project `gitlab.com/my/project`.

+Checksum database queries can be disabled for arbitrary prefixes or disabled entirely.
+However, checksum database queries are a security mechanism and as such they should be disabled selectively and only when necessary. `GOSUMDB=off` or `GONOSUMDB=*` disables checksum queries entirely. `GONOSUMDB=gitlab.com` disables checksum queries for all projects hosted on GitLab.com.

 ## Add GitLab as a Go proxy